-Advanced Quality Management and Performance Improvement in Healthcare A grade of C or above is required in this course.
+Advanced Quality Management and Performance Improvement in Healthcare

 Prerequisites: All required 100 and 200-level HCA and HIT courses must be completed.

 This course focuses on the management of quality and performance improvement processes in healthcare.
 Topics covered include benchmarking, utilization and resource management, risk management, case management, and critical paths.
 Special emphasis is placed upon the measurement of outcomes and analysis of clinical data to identify trends that demonstrate quality, safety, and effectiveness of healthcare.
+Writing Intensive Course